aribeiro-cris/pokemon-search-app/README.md

 # Pokémon Search App

-React web page that allows users to display a pokémon when searching by name.
-It also has a previous and next button that switch to the previous/next Pokémon, based on their id number.
+React web page that allows users to display a pokémon when searching by name and navigate through Previous/Next button.
+The app also includes autocomplete suggestions and caching mechanism to enhance performance and responsiveness.

 ## Live Application URL